-Unsurprisingly, Dalriada has been unable to carry out routine administrative actions for the Scheme over the reporting period.
-Therefore, there have been no material administration service issues which need to be reported here.
+Given its inability to carry out routine administrative actions, unsurprisingly, over the reporting period, there have been no material administration service issues which need to be reported here by Dalriada.

-Notwithstanding this, Dalriada, as a professional independent trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
-Dalriada's administrations processes are independently audited and accredited under AAF 01/06 and AAF 02/07.
+Notwithstanding this, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
+Dalriada's administration processes are independently audited and accredited under AAF 01/06 and AAF 02/07.